Senzing/mapper-npi/README.md

 python3 npi_mapper.py -i ./NPPES_Data_Dissemination_November_2020/ -f 20050523-20201108 -o ./output/npi-yyyy-mm-dd.json
 ```

-Finally, the -l logFileName write out that stats and examples of what gets mapped into Senzing.
+Finally, specifying the -l logFileName writes out the stats and examples of what gets mapped into Senzing.
 It can be quite useful
 during development and debugging of mapping issues.